Marshall Strauss has been active in the not-for-profit field for more than a quarter century and has been involved in the CFC for much of that time.

-Alex Desmond helps to guide charities through the CFC applications process.
+Alex Desmond helps to guide national and local charities through the CFC applications process.
 He also maintains and updates the WGA research database and performs a variety of IT administrative functions.

 Alex joined our team in 2014.
 He is a professionally trained chef and restaurant manager with an interest in non-profits and food justice.
-Alex is currently pursuing a degree in Sustainable Food and Farming from the University of Massachusetts – Amherst.
+Alex has a B.S. in Sustainable Food and Farming from the University of Massachusetts – Amherst.
 When he is not at work or in school, you can find him in the garden, in the woods, or curled up with a good book.